lindseyvoskowsky/portfolio_site/README.md

 Goal:
 Create a personal portfolio site showcasing my graphic design work.
-Three facets will be shown: book, print, and etc design.
+Three facets will be shown: book, print, and "etc" design.
 Carousels within each that illustrate projects.

 Requirements:
 Must be a one-page design with sticky nav menu.